Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 By asking the question this way, you get the benefit of their cross-functional perspective and an understanding of how different teams approach or live the values.

-## How did you get your start with your career?
-How long have you been with the company?
+## How Did You Get Your Start with Your Career?
+How long Have You Been with the Company?

 ### Who to Ask:
 Cross-Functional